Lonerangervin/alx-system_engineering-devops/0x00-shell_basics/README.md

-print the absolute path name
-list of contents in current directory
+prints the absolute path name of the current working directory contents list of your current directory changes the working directory to the user’s home directory